 Siegel’s Cottonwood Farm offers so many attractions you may forget to pick out your pumpkin.
 Located in Lockport, this is more than just an ordinary pumpkin patch.
 It offers over seven hours of activities including paintball shooting, zip lines, pony and horse rides, kiddie train rides, hayrack rides, and more.
 Younger kids can explore all the play areas while adults can climb the 26-foot freestanding rock or test their skills in the Sports Zone attraction.
 Enjoy lots of delicious foods, as well, such as apple cider donuts, caramel corn, and fried corn.

-You’ll need to set aside an entire day for Bengtson’s Pumpkin Patch.
-Located in Homer Glen, this patch offers dozens of attractions such as a giant slide, haunted barn, and twisted tunnel.
-There’s also pig races, pony rides, camel rides, and plenty of delicious treats like kettle corn, funnel cakes, apple cider donuts, and more.
+You’ll need to set aside an entire day for Bengtson’s Pumpkin Farm.
+Located in Homer Glen, this patch offers dozens of attractions such as a giant slide, haunted barn, and pumpkin chucker.
+There’s also pig races, pony rides, train rides, and plenty of delicious treats like kettle corn, barbeque, cotton candy, churros, apple cider donuts, and more.
 Get a free family photo at the Bengtson’s Pumpkin Patch, as well, and don’t forgot to actually pick out a pumpkin to take home.

 If you enjoy unique works of art, check out the Glass Pumpkin Patch in West Lawn, Chicago.
 Just a few days in October you can preview the glass pumpkins, meet the artists who created them from hand-blown glass, and pick out your favorites.
 You’ll also have the opportunity to watch the artists in action as they transform glass into extraordinary pumpkin creations.
 At the end of the event you can purchase these exquisite pieces of art.